-With winter fast approaching artists throughout the northern hemisphere are sharpening their tools and getting ready to work with one of the world’s most interesting materials – ice.
+With winter fast approaching, artists throughout the northern hemisphere are sharpening their tools and getting ready to work with one of the world’s most interesting materials – ice.

-1. Snow and Ice Sculpture Festival, Bruges
+1. Ice Sculpture Festival, Bruges

 We start with one of the earliest festivals in the ice art season; a fantastic celebration of frozen sculpture in one of Europe’s most picturesque cities.

 The Ice Sculpture Festival in Bruges will run from November 25th through to the January 7th in the New Year.
 Throughout the duration of the festival, the medieval Belgian city of Bruges will play host to a team of 30 professional ice artists using their remarkable skills to mould 300 tons of ice into a spectacular fairytale scenery.
 This year's unique festival celebrates the 25th Anniversary of Disneyland® Paris.